 SBE Opposes Loosening TVBD Rules

-The Society of Broadcast Engineers is questioning the entire concept of unlicensed TV band devices (TVBDs, also called white space devices) in its most recent filing
+The Society of Broadcast Engineers is questioning the entire concept of unlicensed TV band devices (TVBDs, also called white space devices) in its most recent filing with the FCC.

 SBE said the availability of "white spaces" in the remaining TV channels below Channel 52 cannot be assumed or quantified.
 In its filing, "Consolidated Opposition to Petitions for Reconsideration", the association disputes the basis of the rules, stating, "The Commission is prohibited from promulgating rules on the basis of inadequate data.
 Where the data submitted in the record of a rulemaking proceeding is at substantial odds with the vague conclusion of the Commission that the failed technology nonetheless has somehow 'proven the concept,' the Commission is inviting a remand.
 The vague conclusion that the tests prove the concept of TVBDs is substantially at variance with the test results, and, in any case, the summary conclusion cannot substitute for a reasoned explanation of the Commission's action."

 With regards to the rules' ability to protect licensed services from interference, SBE argues, "the entire concept of enforcement after the fact with Part 15 devices presupposes that the Commission can authorize Part 15 devices with a significant interference potential to licensed radio services.
 This, it simply cannot do, and the interference potential is exposed by the very studies that the Commission has in the record in this proceeding, in which in an interpretation, (the logic of which is difficult to grasp) it claims proves the 'concept'."

 SBE said that "the presumption that TVBD testing has satisfied some unspecified and unquantified 'proof of concept' is premised, in part, by certain technical errors in the proceeding."
 SBE lists the Commission's errors: